Quality Management Systems for Woodworking Companies

 Quality management systems covers the procedures which are put in place to allow a manufacturer to maintain consistency in quality and to keep records of non-conforming products, processes or materials, in order to make improvements.

 These systems are essential in the running of any manufacturing business, whether developed as a matter of experience or by following a set of formal principles.
 Having a written factory production control (FPC) system is an example of a quality management system.
-All manufacturers of construction products which are covered by European standards (such as windows and external doorsets) are legally required to have a written FPC system in place by 2013 as this is a mandatory part of CE marking.
-To make sure that complying with this part of the regulations doesn’t become a complicated and bureaucratic process, we’ve made our Factory Production Control manual and guidance exclusively free to BWF members.
+All manufacturers of construction products which are covered by European standards (such as windows and external doorsets) are legally required to have a written FPC system in place as this is a mandatory part of CE marking.
+To make sure that complying with this part of the regulations doesn’t become a complicated and bureaucratic process, we’ve made our Factory Production Control manual and guidance exclusively free to BWF members click here to download..

 A written FPC system can also be a stepping stone towards adopting certificated quality management systems such as ISO 9001 which can give access to a wider range of buyers, improve the way you run your business, and fulfil the some of the requirements of schemes such as the BWF-Certifire Fire Door and Doorset Scheme.

 ISO 9001 is a standard that identifies the requirements for an organisation’s quality management system.
-It is by far the world’s most established quality framework, currently being used by 1,064,000 organisations in 178 countries worldwide, and it provides a tried and tested framework for managing an organisation's processes.
+It is by far the world’s most established quality framework, currently being used by over one million organisations in 170 countries worldwide, and it provides a tried and tested framework for managing an organisation’s processes.

 • Identify the steps in their business processes.

 • Describe how these processes link together to satisfy customer expectations.

 • Ensure sufficient resources are available to maintain the system.